Benedicte Wrensted

 Benedicte Marie Wrensted (February 10, 1859 – January 19, 1949) was a notable Danish-American photographer, who emigrated to the United States after running a studio for a few years in Horsens, Denmark.
-She was an obscure photographer who is most notably remembered for her documentation of the Northern Shoshone, Lemhi, and Bannock tribes in Idaho between 1895-1912.
+She was an obscure photographer who is most notably remembered for her documentation of the Northern Shoshone, Lemhi, and Bannock tribes in Idaho between 1895 and 1912.

 She is remembered above all for the many photographs she took of the Shoshone native people in Idaho.

 Early life

 Benedicte Wrensted was born in Hjørring, Jutland.
 Her parents were Captain Carl V. Wrensted, later an innkeeper, and Johanne Borgen.
 She grew up and attended school in Frederikshavn in the far north of Jutland.
 One of the few professions considered suitable for women at the time was photography.
 Wrensted learnt the craft in the 1880s from her aunt, Charlotte Borgen, who was a photographer in Frederikshavn.
 She then opened a studio of her own in Horsens which she ran for a few years before emigrating to the United States with her mother in 1894.